stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 Unlike in a mathematical function, a logical function has a time delay.
 This is known as a *propagation delay*.

 If the output depends only on the current combination of inputs, it is known as a *combinational logic*.
+With a truth table, you can specify how a combinatoric function works without knowing how.

 ### Verilog